coffeemancy/fortitudo/README.md

 make clean
 ```

-Generate some tex from and edn file:
+Generate some tex from an edn file:

 ```bash
 ./fortitudo.rb -c gzcl-introplus.edn